 Our results of operations have been, and we expect them to continue to be, affected by our contractual collaborations with third parties for the development and commercialization of certain of our product candidates.
 In addition, our future results of operation may be affected by future advance purchase agreements for our COVID-19 vaccine candidates.
-To date, our revenues have been recognized pursuant to license and collaboration agreements, which include up-front payments for licenses or options to obtain licenses, milestone payments, payments for product sales and payments for research and development services.
+To date, our revenues have been recognized pursuant to license and collaboration agreements, which include upfront payments for licenses or options to obtain licenses, milestone payments, payments for product sales and payments for research and development services.
 Grants from government agencies or similar bodies are recognized as other operating income or as a reduction to depreciation and amortization expense recognized from assets purchased under the associated arrangements.

 We have entered into strategic collaborations and license agreements with third parties.
-In addition, on November 30, 2020, we entered into an advance purchase agreement, or APA, with the European Commission, or EC, which provided for the advance purchase by the commission of our first-generation vaccine candidate, CVnCoV.
+In addition, on November 30, 2020, we entered into an advance purchase agreement, or APA, with the European Commission, which provided for the advance purchase by the commission of our first-generation vaccine candidate, CVnCoV.
 In October 2021, we notified the EC of the withdrawal of our regulatory approval application for CVnCoV, which automatically terminated the APA.
-As part of our business development strategy, we aim to increase the number of our strategic collaborations in order to derive further value from our platform and more fully exploit the potential of our collaborations and license agreements.
+As part of our business development strategy, we aim to increase the number of our strategic collaborations in order to derive further value from our platform and more fully exploit the potential of our collaboration and license agreements.
+Relatedly, on April 8, 2022, we received a letter from the Federal Republic of Germany's counsel confirming that the CureVac-GSK Consortium (as defined below), was awarded with the Pandemic Preparedness Agreement (as defined below).

-Certain key terms of our current material collaboration and license agreements, as well as our advance purchase agreement with the EC are summarized below.
+Certain key terms of our current material collaboration and license agreements, our advance purchase agreement with the EC, the CureVac-GSK Consortium and the Pandemic Preparedness Agreement ("PPA") are summarized below.